-Temperature mapping is often required as compliance to a quality management system.
-When a new temperature controlled facility is built, mapping has to be done before use, as part of an Installation Qualification (IQ) and Operation Qualification (OQ) process.
+Temperature mapping is often required as compliance with a quality management system.
+When a new temperature-controlled facility is built, mapping has to be done before use, as part of an Installation Qualification (IQ) and Operation Qualification (OQ) process.
 For an established facility, mapping is advised to be done every 2-3 years.
-Without a mapping study, certain products may be exposed to temperature outside of their limit, causing safety concerns.
+Without a mapping study, certain products may be exposed to the temperature outside of their limit, causing safety concerns.
 For example, raw meat and seafood are notoriously known to cause food intoxication and food poisoning when stored above 5C.
-Likewise, pharmaceutical products such as vaccines are extremely temperature sensitive.
+Likewise, pharmaceutical products such as vaccines are extremely temperature-sensitive.
 A 15 minutes cold chain breach (exposure to temperature outside of 2C to 8C) will greatly reduce vaccine potency and if administered, the ineffective vaccine will predispose the “immunised” population to greater health risks.
-Hence, temperature mapping is crucial the storage of temperature sensitive products.
+Hence, temperature mapping is crucial for the storage of temperature-sensitive products.

 Temperature Mapping Protocol

 The purpose of the Temperature Mapping Protocol is to ensure the mapping exercise can be carried out in the correct manner.
 It should be prepared, reviewed and approved by someone who has a thorough understanding of the exercise.
 The protocol should define all acronyms and technical terms and describe how the facility is to be mapped.
 It should also clearly define the scope, purpose and reason for carrying out the mapping exercise.
 Ideally, two studies should be done in each area to observe the effect of seasonal variation.

 Here is a guide on how to conduct the temperature mapping process.